Scott and Toni Rowe

 “We knew from the very first moment we arrived in Bryson City that this was where we wanted to be.
 We love the natural beauty of the Folkestone Inn and respect its rich history.
 Our goal for the future is to uphold the Inn’s reputation and to build upon it with our passion for food and service.”

-At the Folkestone, the couple is creating a true farm-to-table dining experience.
-They're adding a chicken coop and smokehouse to offer Folkestone guests farm-fresh eggs, house smoked bacon, sausage and ham, as well as growing organic vegetables and herbs.
+At the Folkestone, the couple has created a true farm-to-table dining experience.
+They've adding a chicken coop and smokehouse to offer Folkestone guests farm-fresh, free-range eggs, house smoked bacon, sausage and ham, as well as growing organic vegetables and herbs.

 Toni and Scott both share of a love of outdoor activities and spending time with family.